Family and friends gather to remember Rockmart shooting victims

 Last year at this time, shots rang out on Rome and Williamson Streets in Rockmart.
 This year at one of the locations where four people died and a fifth was injured, music sang out instead.

-Candles were lit, and balloons and lanterns were released in remembrance of the four, who where shot in a quadruple murder that shook the community last year.
+Candles were lit and balloons and lanterns were released in remembrance of the four, who were shot in a quadruple murder that shook the community last year.
 A memorial also sat outside in honor of Perry and Cummings with photos in the front yard.

 During the vigil, Cummings' father Eric spoke briefly and thanked the community for their support during their year of healing after his death.